ivybarley/OpenEduAnalytics/packages/package_catalog/Learning_Analytics/README.md

 # Learning Analytics Package

-**The OEA Learning Analytics Package provides assets to empower educators with insights to foster student well-being, drive student engagement and improve learning outcomes.**
+**The OEA Learning Analytics Package provides a set of assets to empower educators with insights to foster student well-being, drive student engagement and improve learning outcomes.**

 Data from apps on student digital engagement like Microsoft Education Insights and Microsoft Graph can be combined with other data sources for different Learning Analytics use cases.